 Want More Videos?
 Subscribe! →

-Voters in seven states passed powerful anti-corruption reforms at the ballot, but Alaska is the good news story of 2020 we needed.
+Voters in seven states passed powerful anti-corruption reforms at the ballot, but Alaska is the good news story we needed.

 Alaska just became the best state in the country for anti-corruption laws.